Does Car Insurance Cover Battery Replacement and Damage?

 Does car insurance cover a dead car battery?

 No. A battery that simply dies from age, cold weather, or normal use is considered a maintenance issue, not an insurable event.
 Standard auto insurance policies exclude wear-and-tear items like batteries from coverage.
 You may be able to get a jump-start through a roadside assistance add-on, but the cost of a new battery will be out of pocket.
+If you're concerned about mechanical failures beyond accidents, consider looking into mechanical breakdown insurance.

 Will comprehensive insurance cover my EV battery if it's stolen?